sgreenholtz/WikiRaceAssistant/README.md

 - ~~accept the keyword and make into link to search~~
 - error message
 - ~~only search for links in the body of the wikipedia page~~

+## User Guide
+All API access is through "http://localhost:8080/links/".
+To search for links on a Wikipedia page, add the last of the part of the Wikipedia URL to the end of the API URL.
+See the example below.

+Example: